- Published on

 Ask about the characters: their beliefs, their connections, the likes and dislikes.
 Ask about the mundane and use it to flesh out the world (“what is your favourite food?”).
 Ask about important things and use it to challenge them during play (“have you killed someone before?”).
 Let the player help in creating the world!

 Ask leading questions that create tension and conflict (“who did your character punch in the face the last time you were here?”).
-Ask leading questions that create interesting relationships in the group of characters (“which player character owes you a debt?”).
+Ask leading questions that create interesting relationships in the group (“which player character owes you a debt?”).
 Ask leading questions that flesh out the world (“what do you keep hidden in your backpack?”).

 By asking questions (and encouraging other players to also ask questions!) we create a shared world and story together.
 We are all authors, all interested, and all invested in the outcome.
 And the result is always better than if I brought a specific story or world to the table.